firetools/blenderfds/docs/index.md

 <br><br>

-## BlenderFDS is a [Blender](http://www.blender.org/) addon
+## Full control over the FDS input file

+BlenderFDS let the user import and export the FDS input file, under full control, while easying geometric data entry with powerful 3D editing tools.

-BlenderFDS is developed in Python as a Blender addon.
+BlenderFDS is developed in Python as a [Blender](http://www.blender.org/) addon.

 [Blender](http://www.blender.org/) is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline, BlenderFDS uses its 3D modeling tools.

-BlenderFDS let the user import and export the FDS input file, under full control, while easying geometric data entry with powerful 3D editing tools.

 ## What is NIST FDS?